Cheesy Shrimp and Grits

 I recommend cooking grits in water, so you can bring them to a boil and then simmer while they soak up the moisture.
 Boiling milk is never really a great idea, as it can easily burn and even curdle on occasion.

 Our favorite is fontina cheese, as it melts very well and has a great mild, nutty flavor.
-However, cheddar, Monterey jack, and gouda are all good additions.
+However, cheddar, Monterey jack, pepper jack, and gouda are all good additions.

 For grits that are toothsome, tender yet creamy, you want to be sure the water comes to a full boil before adding the grits and reducing back to a low simmer.
 Then stir in the dairy after they are done cooking… The fat from the butter and cheese will mess with the texture if added to the grits while they’re cooking.
 Stirring them in after the grit cook melts everything together beautifully.